stefanoborini/stefanoborini.github.io/_posts/2013-09-05-a-raytracer-in-python-part-6-cameras.md

 category: python
 title: A Raytracer in Python - Part 6 - Cameras
 ---
-# A Raytracer in Python - Part 6 - Cameras

 In the [latest commit for the raytracer, I added cameras](https://github.com/stefanoborini/python-raytrace/commit/c5fc3a3c97c46d75d378f6e8c0fa4b53a0efa7b2).
 The design changed so that now the responsible for rendering is the